-- Keep your savings with your former employer’s plan
+- Option 1: Keep your savings with your previous employer’s 401(k) plan

-- Roll your savings into an individual retirement account (IRA)
+- Option 3: Roll over your old 401(k) into an individual retirement account (IRA)

 Your Ameriprise advisor will evaluate your options and help you decide based on your financial goals.
 If you don’t have an advisor, you can search for one in your area.